muratk5n/thirdwave/en/README.md

 ---

-Al Monitor: "Tunisia has approved a new constitution that critics say cements Saied's one-man rule and reverses hard-won democratic gains in the country that birthed the Arab Spring"
+Al Monitor: "Tunisia has approved a new constitution that critics say cements [the sitting President's] one-man rule and reverses hard-won democratic gains in the country that birthed the Arab Spring"

 ---